nhtri2003gmail/writeup-mocsctf2022.mocsctf.com-orange/README.md

 Just 6 pop, if we increase the index of chunk a bit, we can get r12 and r15 null easily.
 So we will add a variable called `n` plus with all index to increase the index, this is more effective way than changing index one by one, it can make you confused.

-For example, with the `gets(3, payload)` at the end, we will change it to `gets(3+n, payload)` and with n may change.
+For example, with the `gets(3, payload)` at the end, we will change it to `gets(3+n, payload)` and with n can be changed.
 I will choose `n=10` and new index will be 10, 11, 12, 13 and 14.
 That's the perfect index and we now get the shell.

 Full code: [solve.py](solve.py)